03/2026 UPDATE: Important Changes to Solar Tax Credits

 - Document Meticulously: Keep all invoices, purchase orders, contracts, and proof of payment.
 This paper trail is your key to withstanding IRS scrutiny.

-The Bottom Line: A Simpler, Faster Path to secure the ITC is Available, For Now
+A Simpler, Faster Path to secure the ITC is Available, For Now

 This isn't a generic call to action.
 This is a specific, limited-time opportunity exclusively for commercial projects.
 You have a simple, financial-based path to secure your tax credits and avoid future supply chain restrictions that will affect everyone else.

 Don’t miss this opportunity to get the best financial benefit for your investment.
-By starting today you can secure your project’s financial future and lock in significant savings before the rules change on January 1, 2026.